An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: An effective model for the local Universe

 \subsection{Fields reconstruction from the Cosmicflows-4 data}

-The large-scale structure (LSS) formed by galaxies on scales of dozen to hundreds of Mpc has been first observed in the 1980s by the first systematic redshift surveys \cite{deLapperent_etal_1986}.
-Since then, many more redshift surveys have extended in depth, spatial density and sky-covering our knowledge of the LSS \cite{SDSS_Collaboration_2000,Jones_6dF_2009,DESICollaboration_2025}.
-Yet, while providing an intuitive picture of the so-called cosmic-web, this approach only maps the distribution of \emph{galaxies} in the Universe, which are known to be biased tracers of the under-lying distribution of matter~\cite{Kaiser_1987}.
+The large-scale structure (LSS) formed by galaxies on scales of dozen to hundreds of Mpc has been first observed in the 1980s by the first systematic redshift surveys~\cite{deLapperent_etal_1986}.
+Since then, many more redshift surveys have extended in depth, spatial density and sky-covering our knowledge of the LSS~\cite{SDSS_Collaboration_2000,Jones_6dF_2009,DESICollaboration_2025}.
+Yet, while providing an intuitive picture of the so-called cosmic-web, this approach only maps the distribution of \emph{galaxies} in the Universe, which are known to be biased tracers of the underlying distribution of matter~\cite{Desjacques_2018}.
 Indeed, galaxies are found only at the peaks of the distribution of baryonic matter and thus do not directly trace dark matter, which is actually constituting the majority of the matter budget on these scales.
-Methods to reconstruct the density and velocity fields from pure redshift data exist and provide very convincing maps, e.g.,~\cite{McAlpine_2025}, but they necessarily rely on the assumption of a relationship between galaxy-number density and underlying \emph{total}, gravitationally active matter density.
+Forward modelling methods to reconstruct the density and velocity fields from pure redshift data, introduced in~\cite{Kitaura_2009} and currently lead by the consortium around the BORG code~\cite{Jasche_2019, McAlpine_2025} provide very convincing maps, but they necessarily rely on the assumption of a relationship between galaxy-number density and underlying \emph{total}, gravitationally active matter density.